Table of Contents

 After you’ve decided what you’re going to do, figure out how to schedule the work.

-Whether you use existing time management systems or create a system all your own, ensure your system takes into account factors such as:
+Whether you use existing time management systems or create a system all your own, ensure your system takes into account factors like:

 - how many different types of work your job has